 The crumbling old fort, and the remains of lower and the upper Shivalaya temples under the half-moon light cast a mysterious shadow.
 I scrambled to find my way back as I remembered my late night adventure in Hampi.
 I had a train to catch in another forty minutes.
 I took a chance and stumbled my way down a series of steps.
 The well laid path lead me safely through the rifts.

 A pleasant incense like smell hung in the air.
 I thought I heard something, music coming off from tabla and Sarangi, or maybe it was the sound of my own footsteps.
 My mind was playing tricks on me, but perhaps it was what I wanted to hear.
 I was almost there at the bottom of the stairs where to my great relief was the ASI museum by the lake.

 The last bit of light in the horizon was gone and in the absence of stars it was now quite dark.
 I looked up toward the hill one last time and couldn’t help but wonder:

 PS: I was ten minutes late for the train, but boy was I so glad to find that the train wasn’t running on time.
-This time, I thanked railways for not being so punctual.
+This time, I thanked Indian Railways for not being so punctual.